Marpole Women's Auxiliary: History

+For many years, the new president was announced in the newspaper in May, along with their upcoming year's budget and plans.

 Provincial Infirmary

 The Provincial Infirmary had been established in 1937 to take care of those people who required institutional care for chronic diseases, many of an incurable nature, but who would not benefit from treatment offered in a general or special hospital.
 Patients came from all parts of the province and after being screened through the Vancouver General Hospital or Maple Ridge Hospital at Haney, BC were sent to one of three branches: